-3 The FY2021 and FY2022 results that are presented in this Offering Memorandum are based on IFRS 4 and IAS 39.
+&lt;sup>4 The FY2022 results that are presented in this Offering Memorandum are based on IFRS 4 and IAS 39.
 As of 2023, NN's financial reporting is based on IFRS 9 and IFRS17.
 This means that NN has restated the FY2022 results for the impact of IFRS 9 and 17 and these restated results deviate from the FY2022 results presented in this Offering Memorandum.